sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

 For this small application, I've decided not to use a database since it makes running the code sample much easier for everybody.
 Nevertheless, when you are using Spring Webflux, you need to use reactive programming all the way down with reactive drivers for the database like the [PostgreSQL R2DBC driver](https://github.com/pgjdbc/r2dbc-postgresql).
 As such, you will probably manipulate concepts such as `Mono` and `Flux` in your service layer.
-If you are not familiar with those concepts, you can learn more about them on [my post](https://www.sbegaudeau.com/2020/04/29/reactive-programming-with-reactor.html) dedicated to reactive programming.
+If you are not familiar with those concepts, you can learn more about them in [my post](https://www.sbegaudeau.com/2020/04/29/reactive-programming-with-reactor.html) dedicated to reactive programming.

 We will have one service named `EventService` which will be used to retrieve all the existing events using a `Mono<List<Event>>`.
 This type is used to represent the fact that we may have queried a datastore or remote service to retrieve all existing events at once.